bootstrap-vue/bootstrap-vue/src/directives/scrollspy/README.md

-The directive an be applied to any containing element or component that has `<nav-item>`, `<b-dropdown-item>`, `<b-list-group-item>` (or `<a>` tags with the apropriate classes), a long as they haev `href` attributes that point to elements with the respective `id`s in the scrolling element.
+The directive an be applied to any containing element or component that has `<nav-item>`, `<b-dropdown-item>`, `<b-list-group-item>` (or `<a>` tags with the apropriate classes), a long as they have `href` attributes that point to elements with the respective `id`s in the scrolling element.